Construction Education and Training Authority (CETA) Thapelo Madibeng Bursary South Africa 2023 – 2024

 - Civil Engineering and Building Construction (NCV)

-- Electrical Infrastructure Construction (Level 2 to 4) (NCV)
+- Electrical Infrastructure Construction (Levels 2 to 4) (NCV)

-MORE ABOUT THE CETA BURSARY PROGRAMME – COVERAGE VALUE
+MORE ABOUT THE CETA THAPELO MADIBENG BURSARY BURSARY PROGRAMME – EXPENSES COVERED & RENEWAL

 Zabusaries.com is committed to keeping you up to date with the latest bursary opportunities, and this article covers all details about the CETA Thapelo Madibeng Bursary.

-The bursary will provide cover for the following expenses: registration fees, tuition fees, books, accommodation, meals and any other expenses deemed necessary for completing the qualification eg. fieldwork/ research costs/ laboratory costs etc (at the discretion of the CETA).
+The bursary will provide cover for the following expenses (up to a maximum value of R120 000): registration fees, tuition fees, books, accommodation, meals and any other expenses necessary for completing the qualification eg. fieldwork/ research costs/ laboratory costs etc (at the discretion of the CETA).

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):